Travel with confidence

 We're asking you to sit in your designated seat to keep you and other passengers safe when travelling with LNER.

-Our booking system automatically creates space between separate bookings in accordance with government guidelines or you can select your own socially distant seat from our seat map.
+Our booking system seats people so that they are distanced in accordance with government guidelines or you can select your own distanced seat from our seat map.
 If you have a flexible ticket (one without a coach and seat number), you must reserve a seat.

 It is essential that you sit in your reserved seat and here's why:

-- Your seat is socially distance from other passengers and takes into account other passengers boarding throughout the journey
+- Your seat is distanced from other passengers in accordance with government guidance at time of travel and takes into account other passengers boarding throughout the journey

 - Some areas of the train or entire coaches may appear available.
 These seats may be booked for other passengers boarding at a later station, so we need you to sit in your seat for the whole journey